Edwardzzz-c/pytrak/README.md

 # Build using automated script (handles USB permissions and compilation)
 ./build.sh

-# If you need to restart terminal for USB permissions, run the script again
 # Activate environment and run examples
 mamba activate pytrak
 export PYTHONPATH=$(pwd)